jxskiss/nice-pyvue-template/README.md

 Django:

-- Django 1.11
 - Load environment variables from `.env` file.
-- Config database and email settings using [dj_database_url](https://github.com/kennethreitz/dj-database-url) and [dj_email_url](https://github.com/migonzalvar/dj-email-url).
+- Config database and email settings using URL style, like [dj_database_url](https://github.com/kennethreitz/dj-database-url) and [dj_email_url](https://github.com/migonzalvar/dj-email-url).
 - Simple single settings.py file, which can be easily extended to use multiple files.
 - Layout django apps under apps subdirectory, with `manage.py startapp` command patched.
 - Optional full functionality static file server with [WhiteNoise](http://whitenoise.evans.io/en/stable/django.html) middleware.
-- PostgreSQL database support with psycopg2.
+- PostgreSQL database support with psycopg2 as default.

 Tornado:

+- Optional uvloop and asyncio event loop integrated, enabled by default.
 - Optional integration with django enable or disable by an command line option.
 - Demo websocket handler and django integrated handler.
 - Integrated logging configuration with django if django is enabled.
 - Feel free to write tornado in any style you are familiar.
-- Simply remove file `server.py` and directory `handlers` to drop any tornado related things.

 Frontend:

 - Suitable for both single page application and multiple page application.
 - TypeScript support.
-- Use corresponding HTML template file for each entry if exsits, or use the root index.html.
+- Use corresponding HTML template file for each entry if exists, or use the root index.html.
 - `npm run dev` to start a live development server with hot reloading.
 - `npm run apidoc` to build impressive api documentation with [Apidoc](http://apidocjs.com/).
   See "package.json" file to find all available npm scripts.
 - Well designed frontend files layout.
-- All the above features in well structured and flexible single file webpack 2.0+ config.
+- All the above features are done with a well structured and flexible single file webpack 2.0+ config.

 Deployment: